Get stories and expert advice on all things related to college and parenting.

-By Thanksgiving, Janelle’s daughter had decided not to go back for the spring semester.
+By Thanksgiving, Janelle’s daughter had decided not to return for the spring semester.
 Instead, she would live at home and attend a local university as a commuter student.

-“She felt isolated, and I was very worried,” said Janelle.
+“She felt isolated,” said Janelle.
 “She was six hours away from home, felt lonely and missed the friends and community she had left behind.”
 Janelle worried about her daughter’s well-being.
 “I really didn’t want things to take a bad turn, and I had never heard her so upset.”

 According to U.S. News & World Report, about one in three first-year students won’t return to campus for a second year.
 The reasons vary and include loneliness, financial concerns and family considerations.

 Some times are better than others to leave from a financial point of view.
 Your student should research the school's withdrawal policy as well as the process for transferring credits to another institution.
-What will you do if it's too late to receive a tuition refund?
+What will you do if it's too late in the quarter or semester to receive a tuition refund?
 Talk about the options.

-Having your student present you with a solid alternative plan, whether it’s a full-time job or a transfer school, can help everyone with the transition.
+To smooth the transition for everyone in the family, have your student present you with a solid alternative plan, whether it’s looking for a full-time job or transferring to another school.
 Discuss expectations for work, school, curfew, etc. when they move back home.

 Gap years (a year off between high school graduation and college, or time off during the college years) are becoming more common.
 Maybe your freshman needs a semester at home to regroup and refocus, and that’s okay.
 It’s better not to waste tuition dollars and living expenses on an environment where they are not thriving.
-Above all, their mental health and wellness is of utmost importance.
+Their mental health is of utmost importance.

 Everyone needs time to process the decision.
 Your student might have a sense of relief along with anticipation and uncertainty.
 The decision to leave wasn't made overnight, and it will take some time for everyone involved to adjust.